fnando/has_calendar/README.markdown

-has_calendar
+ha\_calendar
 ============

-has_calendar is a view helper that creates a calendar using a table.
+has\_calendar is a view helper that creates a calendar using a table.
 You can easily add events with any content.

 This plugin relies on the `cal` command, available on *nix systems.
 Instead